-Diabetic patients with dry eye may experience the same symptoms as dry eye patients without diabetes.
+People living with diabetes with dry eye may experience the same symptoms as people living with dry eye without diabetes.
 The symptoms consist of

 - A gritty sensation

 - Photophobia (discomfort or pain to the eyes due to light exposure)